 The Deanery has continued to roll out the Clinical Governance package.
 The success of this package is reflected in the enormous popularity of the Key Skills; around which the concept is built.
 The Deanery has now appointed Christine Sherwood and Jacqui Elsden who are our Dental Education Facilitators.

 They are able to visit participating practices and give support, helping the practice team use the resources in the Deanery package.
 This will deliver the Clinical Governance evidence required by the Healthcare Commission's Seven Domains.
 They are concentrated in the Sussex area where the PCT has embraced this programme as the key component of its Clinical Governance compliance procedure.

-- Clinical Governance Pathway programme which comprises a folder and CD-ROM.
+1. Clinical Governance Pathway programme which comprises a folder and CD-ROM.

-- Key Skills in Primary Dental Care
+2. Key Skills in Primary Dental Care

-- Risk Management CD-ROM
+3. Risk Management CD-ROM

-- Seminars Smile-On's Clinical Governance Pathway consists of a folder, CD-ROM, book, and website support area.
+4. Seminars Smile-On's Clinical Governance Pathway consists of a folder, CD-ROM, book, and website support area.

-Standards for Better Health sets out seven domains and 24 core standards; the seven domains in which your practice will undertake activity while undertaking this clinical governance pathway are:
+Standards for Better Health sets out seven domains and 24 core standards.
+The seven domains in which your practice will undertake activity while undertaking this clinical governance pathway are:

-- Clinical and Cost Effectiveness
+2. Clinical and Cost Effectiveness

-- Patient focus
+4. Patient focus

-- Accessible and responsive care
+5. Accessible and responsive care

-- Care environment and amenities
+6. Care environment and amenities

-- Public health.
+7. Public health.

 Within the domains are 24 core standards (CS) that service levels healthcare providers should meet.
 The standards are generic to healthcare organisations, but this programme has applied them to general dental practice.